 Examples of processing can be: collecting, registering, storing, using, disclosing, disseminating, coordinating or disposing of personal data.

-The aim of the Personal Data Act is to protect people from violation of their personal integrity through the processing of their personal data.
+The aim of GDPR is to protect people from violation of their personal integrity through the processing of their personal data.

-The main rule of the Personal Data Act is that personal data may be processed if the person registered has been informed of the processing and its purpose, and also that the person registered has given consent to the processing.
+The main rule of GDPR is that personal data may be processed if the person registered has been informed of the processing and its purpose, and also that the person registered has given consent to the processing.

 Exceptions to the requirements for consent

 The University may process personal data without consent if the processing is necessary in order to:

 - Satisfy legal obligations

 - Protect vital interests of the registered person

 - Be able to carry out work assignments of general interest